sgmurphy/wordpress-plugins/yith-woocommerce-ajax-search/readme.txt

 * Show links to categories related to the search keys

 * Show the user’s history with the latest searches

+* Advanced boost options to determine which products, categories, or tags to promote in search results

+* New layout to show the search in a full-screen overlay

+* Stats panel to monitor the most popular searches, most clicked products, and searches with no results

 [Check out the live demo of the premium version >](https://plugins.yithemes.com/yith-woocommerce-ajax-search/)